 - 1 teaspoon Salt

-- 1 Large Egg, lightly whipped (used to wash the top of the pie)
+- 1 Large Egg, lightly whipped to brush pie crust before baking

 Instructions